What a year.

 More so, no one can convince you you are pretty or that you are loved or that you are amazing, if you do not believe and see and feel these things in the first place.

-Look at more pretty things, and watch the world change.
+Make the choice to look at pretty things and watch the world change.

 MOST OF THE THINGS, IF NOT ALL THINGS, IN OUR HEAD ARE NOT REAL.